react-native-community/RNNewArchitectureApp/README.md

 # View Flattening on iOS

-View Flattening is an optimisation by the new React Native renderer to avoid deep layout trees.
+View Flattening on iOS is an optimisation by the new React Native renderer to avoid deep layout trees.

 The React API is designed to be declarative and reusable through composition.
 This is great for intuitive development but it leads to deep [React Element Trees](https://reactnative.dev/architecture/glossary#react-element-tree-and-react-element) where component affect the layout but don’t paint anything on the screen.
 We call these types of components *Layout-Only*.
 Flatter view hierarchy has lower memory usage and faster drawing times.

 Some requirements for a component to be *Layout-Only*:
 - Pure `<View />`, not a subclass.